cherts/newac/README.md

 Some of NewAC components require certain shared libraries, which are not included in the package but are publicly available and may be found on many sites both in source and binary forms.
 Many NewAC components do not require any additional libraries at all. hese are: TDXIn, TDXOut, TInputList, TMemoryIn,TWaveIn, TWaveOut, TWMIn, TWMOut, TWMStreamedIn, TWMStreamedOut, TSreamIn, TStreamOut, TWMADualPassOut, TAVIIn, TAudioMixer, TRealTimeMixer, TAudioConverter, TSincFilter, TStereoBalance, TACMConverter, TNormalizer, TMSResampler, TVoiceFilter.
 Important note: In previous versions required DLLs were loaded at application startup.
 If some DLL was missing the application could not proceed.
 Since NewAC 1.7.2 DLLs are loaded on demand.
 For example file-reading component loads a required DLL only when it opens a file for playback.
 Now NewAC applications may work even if not all the required DLLs are present.
 If you try to put to an active audio chain a component that cannot find a required DLL, it will indicate that it cannot proceed.
 File input components set Valid property to False and file output components raise OnThreadException event.

 For those components that require third-party shared libraries you can download these libraries in binary form from the NewAC Site.
 If you want to compile yourself, below are the links to the libraries’ sources on the Net.

-Libraries, require by some NewAC components in a precompiled binary form are available at http://symmetrica.net/uploads/newac/windlls.zip and http://symmetrica.net/uploads/newac/windlls-2.zip

 It is important to note that since all libraries required by NewAC components are loaded dynamically at run-time, you can use NewAC as a whole without these libraries.
 Of course, those components requiring certain library will only work if the library is found.